 Empowering Patient Education in Cancer Care

-The purpose of this research area is to assess empowering patient education in cancer care.
+This research area aims to assess empowering patient education in cancer care.
 Instrument to identify knowledge expectations of patients with cancer has been developed and tested.
-Also, empowering model for patient education utilizing critical pathway of patients with cancer has been developed and tested.
+Also, an empowering model for patient education utilizing the critical pathway of patients with cancer has been developed and tested.

 Effectiveness of empowering patient education of patients with colorectal cancer